USS Fitzgerald: 2017 collision

 In August 2019, the Japan Transport Safety Board's final report concluded distraction and incomplete radar information aboard the US Navy vessel caused the accident.

+Return to service

 On 3 February 2020, USS Fitzgerald exited the Pascagoula shipyard for sea trials aimed at testing all shipboard systems.
-Following these sea trials, Fitzgerald plans to return to the shipyard to correct any remaining issues and then commence crew training in preparation for its return to active duty.
+Following the sea trials, Fitzgerald returned to the shipyard to correct any remaining issues and then commence crew training in preparation for return to active duty.
 On 13 June 2020 she departed Pascagoula to return to her home port in San Diego.